 Today, January 28, is Data Privacy Day, also known in Europe as Data Protection Day.
 This internationally recognized day is dedicated to creating awareness about the importance of privacy and protecting personal information.

 Ever since it went into effect in 2018, the European Union’s General Data Protection Regulation (GDPR) has caused a seismic shift in the way companies around the world manage and protect consumer data.
-GDPR established a number of detailed requirements regarding data processing, storage and management.
+GDPR established several detailed requirements regarding data processing, storage, and management.
 Those guidelines ranged from giving consumers more control over what data they share with companies to enshrining more specific guidelines on data breach response protocols.

 It was only a matter of time before other governments began to follow GDPR’s lead and enact data privacy laws of their own that attempt to tightly control how customer data is gathered and used.
 The state of California is among the first to pass legislation that echoes GDPR, with the California Consumer Privacy Act (CCPA) sharing many similarities with the EU’s landmark regulation.